In situ subwavelength microscopy of ultracold atoms using dressed excited states

-Fig. \ref{fig:atom_number_middle_co_propa} shows the atom numbers $N_{\text{th}}$ and $N_{\text{exp}}$ as a function of the light shift amplitude $U_{\text{5P,0}}$ for two repumper saturations.
-The saturation and duration of repumper have been chosen such that the number of photons scattered on the repumper transition varies from 1 to 10 with either $s_0=0.022$ with $t=8$ \textmu s or $s_0=0.063$ with $t=12$ \textmu s.
-We see that using the correct atomic scattering cross-section ($\sigma_0/\alpha(b)$) leads to a very good agreement between the experimental and theoretical atom numbers $N_{\text{exp}}(\alpha(b))\approx N_{\text{th}}$.
+In Fig. \ref{fig:atom_number_middle_co_propa}, we see that using the correct atomic scattering cross section ($\sigma_0/\alpha(b)$) leads to a very good agreement between the experimental and theoretical atom numbers $N_{\text{exp}}(\alpha(b))\approx N_{\text{th}}$.
 In comparison, we show the case of uncorrected data ($\alpha=1$) and we see that $N_{\text{exp}}(\alpha=1)<N_{\text{th}}$ in the low light shift limit which is where the transferred population $\ket{2}$ is the largest and the multiple scattering effects are the strongest \cite{Veyron2022prr}.
 For large light shifts ($U_{\rm 5P,0}=40 \Gamma$), we detect more atoms than the model predicts.
 We attribute this discrepancy to the coupling of the repumper to other hyperfine excited states and to state mixing effects which are not included in the 3LS model.

 The agreement of experimental and theoretical atom numbers confirms the validity of our model.
-As a result, we show the associated spatial resolutions given by Eq. (\ref{eq:3level_FWHM_limit_middle}) on Fig. \ref{fig:atom_number_middle_co_propa}a,b (right axis).
+As a result, we show the associated spatial resolutions given by Eq. (\ref{eq:3level_FWHM_limit_middle}) on the right axis of Figs. \ref{fig:atom_number_middle_co_propa}.
 For a large lattice spacing of $8.3\ \mu m$, we reached a FWHM of the repumped fraction of 100 nm which is smaller than the diffraction limit of $\lambda/2=390$ nm.
 This resolution being inversely proportional to the lattice spacing, it is expected to gain a factor $8.3/0.77=10.8$ by using counter-propagating beams.